ikz87/NSW2-controller-enabler/README.md

 Joystick axies are not well calibrated, you'll have to set calibrations correctly where you're gonna use it (Dolphin provides this if you're curious)

+Additional tools are provided in `communication_tool.py` for trying out sending data to the controller

 ## Automatization
 Create a udev rule at /etc/udev/rules.d/99-nsw2-controller.rules with the following contents:
 ```